-The Italian Pension System currently has a public expenditure of 16.5% of GDP.
-The Italian pension system reform in 2011 created a strong Pillar I scheme, with a pension net preretirement income replacement ratio of 93%, one of the highest among the country cases under review in this Report.
+The Italian Pension System currently has a public expenditure of 11.6% of GDP.
+The Italian pension system reform in 2011 created a strong Pillar I scheme, with a pension net preretirement income replacement ratio of 93% in 2016, one of the highest among the country cases under review in this Report.
 Considering also the relatively low participation rate of Italian households in capital markets, the incentive to direct available income to the private retirement savings or investment products is low.
-This becomes apparent when looking at the percentage of Italian pension funds' assets, of 10% of GDP, as well as the coverage ratio for Pillar II of 18.7% and Pillar III of 13.5% of the economically active population.
-With regards to performances, closed pension funds returned 1.3% (+14% cumulative) on average over the past 10 years and 0.9% (+18% cumulative) over the past 18 years.
-Open pension funds returned 1% (+10% cumulative) on average over the past 10 years and -0.20% (-4% cumulative) over the past 18 years, while PIP (piani individuali pensionistici) showed profits of 0.9% (+9% cumulative) on average over the past 10 years and PIP unit-linked 0.4% (+4%) on average over the past 10 years - all returns are expressed net of inflation, charges and taxes on benefits.
+This becomes apparent when looking at the percentage of Italian pension funds' assets, of 10% of GDP, as well as the coverage ratio for Pillar II of 17.3% and Pillar III of 13.1% of the labor force.

+With regards to performances, contractual pension funds returned 1% annually on average over the past 11 years and 0.7% over the past 19 years.
+Open pension funds returned 0.7% annually on average over the past 11 years and -0.4% over the past 19 years, while PIP (Piani Individuali Pensionistici) with-profits experienced 0.9% annually on average over the past 11 years, while PIP unit-linked experienced 0.4% annually on average over the same period.
+All returns are expressed net of charges, taxes on benefits and inflation.